ruksi/izakaya/README.md

-# 🏮 Ryokan
+# 🏮 Izakaya

-Ryokan is an example project for running Rust services on various PaaS providers.
+Izakaya is an example project for running Rust services on various PaaS providers.

 This is a mono-repo with many big components (e.g., backend, multiple frontends) that are configured to auto-deploy to different PaaS providers.